 The current contract closing quote is 45.50 (Bid)/45.54 (Ask), and the new contract quote is 46.50 (Bid)/46.54 (Ask).

 The difference is +1 USD, i.e., the new contract is HIGHER than the old contract.

 To rollover the open short position, Fortrade automatically closes the old contract at the ask price of (since the client has a SELL position, it will be closed in the ask price, which is 45.54), and simultaneously re-opens at the new contract bid price of 46.50.

 In this example, the client is credited with the sum of 960 USD, reflecting the price difference between the two contracts.
 It means that the customer’s charge is equivalent to the spread of the Bid and the Ask (i.e., the new contract will be opened at the Bid price, which is 46.5).

 The calculation is: (46.5 – 45.54) * 1,000 = 960 USD

 (Old Contract Closing Ask Price – New Contract Opening Bid) * Amount = Rollover Charge/Credit)

 If you do not wish to incur rollover adjustment costs, simply close any open positions before the scheduled rollover date.
 These dates may be found on the Rollover Rates page of our website.
 Clients are also advised of upcoming rollovers via notifications on the Fortrader trading platform.

 Rollover rates are provided and updated directly to our website.
-To view the most recent rollovers and an annual schedule of dates for rollovers in 2017, please click here.
+To view the most recent rollovers and an annual schedule of dates for rollovers, please click here.

-Please note, rollover charges/credits are also reflected inside the Swap column of our financial instruments’ Trading Conditions (in addition to any already existing Swap charges).
+Please note, rollover charges/credits are also reflected inside the Swap column of our financial instruments’ Trading Conditions (in addition to an already existing Swap charges).